 Free seedlings available to qualified landowners for streamside plantings

-The New York State Department of Environmental Conservation announced the application period for the Trees for Tribs’ “buffer in a bag” program is now open.
-Private and public landowners who qualify may apply for a free bag of 25 tree and shrub seedlings for planting near streams, rivers or lakes to help stabilize banks, protect water quality, and improve wildlife habitat.
+New York State Department of Environmental Conservation Commissioner Basil Seggos announced the application period for the Trees for Tribs' “Buffer in a Bag” program is open.
+Qualifying private and public landowners may apply for a free bag of 25 tree and shrub seedlings for planting near streams, rivers or lakes to help stabilize banks, protect water quality, and improve wildlife habitat.

-To qualify, landowners must have property in New York with at least 50 feet that borders a stream, river or lake, and provide photos or a map of the planting location.
-Previous recipients are encouraged to reapply to continue to build their riparian buffer.
-Applicants are eligible for one bag of 25 seedlings and recipients are chosen on a first-come, first-served basis.
-A total of 500 bags will be available statewide for this round of applications.
+To qualify, landowners must have property in New York state with at least 50 feet bordering a stream, river or lake, and provide photos or a map of the planting location.
+Previous recipients are encouraged to reapply to continue to build riparian buffers.
+Applicants are eligible for one bag of 25 seedlings.
+Recipients are chosen on a first-come, first-served basis.
+A total of 350 bags will be available statewide for this round of applications.

-Visit DEC's website for more information about the “buffer in a bag” application process and requirements.
+Visit DEC's website for more information about the “Buffer in a Bag” application process and requirements.
 Applications are due by 3 p.m.
-April 12.
-Contact [email protected] with questions or visit Trees for Tribs Program on DEC’s website to learn more.
+April 11.
+Email [email protected] with questions or visit DEC’s Trees for Tribs webpage to learn more.